-Welcome to this Fourth session of the 40th Legislative Assembly of Manitoba.
+Mr. Speaker and members of the Manitoba Legislature, welcome to the Fourth Session of the 40th Legislative Assembly of Manitoba.

 The annual Speech from the Throne is an opportunity for government to define its priorities for the year ahead.
 Our government has rooted our priorities in those of everyday Manitobans.
 As the new century began, we reversed the policies of the previous decade.
-We ended a decade of cuts and underfunding, and launched a new era of investment and growth.

-We opened the doors to new operating rooms and clinics, more classrooms and colleges, and more community clubs and child care centres.
+We ended the decade of cuts and underfunding, and launched a new era of investment and growth.
+We opened the doors to new operating rooms and clinics, more classrooms in colleges, more community clubs and child-care centres.
 Our province is stronger today because of the things we have built together.

-In the last decade we have grown our economy at an annual rate of 2.5%, the third best in the country.

-We have added over 140,000 people to our population and will hit a record 1.3 million people calling Manitoba their home in the next year.
+In the last decade we have grown our economy at an annual rate of 2.5 per cent, the third best in the country.
+We have added over 140,000 people to our population and we hit a record 1.3 million people calling Manitoba their home in the next year.

 We have built the best immigration system in Canada, helping businesses to expand and adding to the rich diversity of our communities.

-We have more Manitobans working than ever before, with an unemployment rate that is amongst the lowest in Canada.

-And we have kept Manitoba one of the most affordable places to live in the country.
+We have more Manitobans working than ever before with an unemployment rate that is amongst the lowest in Canada, and we have kept Manitoba one of the most affordable places to live in the country.

-Through economic downturns and a series of major floods, we have kept moving forward by focusing on those things that matter most to Manitoba families.

-Economic forecasters are once again predicting that Manitoba's growth will be among the best in Canada for 2015.
+Through economic downturns and a series of major floods we have kept moving forward by focusing on those things that matter most to Manitoba families.
+The economic forecasters are once again predicting that Manitoba's growth will be amongst the best in Canada for 2015.

-With an eye to the priorities of all Manitobans, today we keep building.
+With an eye to the priorities to all Manitobans, today we keep building.
 Our plan will build an even brighter future for Manitobans by expanding and improving on the things that are working.

-In the year ahead we will create new opportunities for young people to explore their interests and get the training and education they need to build good lives here in Manitoba.
+In the year ahead we will create new opportunities for young people to explore their interests and get training and education they need to build good lives here in Manitoba.

-In the year ahead, we will continue to build our core infrastructure, better connect communities and ensure more Manitobans can benefit with good jobs and training.

-In the year ahead, we will protect and improve the services that families count on most, from child care to care for our seniors.

-Our plan is balanced and focused, building on our successes, and making life better for all Manitobans.
+In the year ahead we will continue to build our core infrastructure, better connect communities and ensure more Manitobans can benefit with good jobs and training.
+In the year ahead we will protect and improve the services that families count on most, from the child care to care for our seniors.
+Our plan is balanced and focused, building on our successes and making life better for all Manitobans.